shinkiseki/MorePortraitsInZero/README.md

 *   [Kyuuhachi](https://github.com/kyuuhachi) for the development of the dds2itp tool used for developing half-bust portraits.

 ## Changelog
 *   2022-11-03: Released v1.0.1.
 Fixed issue where Franz's portraits wouldn't appear in City Hall (c1110.bin).
+Fixed issue with a Lynn text box in St. Ursula (t1510.bin).
 *   2022-11-02: Released v1.0.0.
 Added new Pierre half-bust portrait.
 Incorporated half-busts for remaining characters at appropriate times.
 Created folder of all added portraits in png form for ease of viewing.
 *   2022-11-01: Updated scena files for Wendy to add half-bust portraits in several scenes.
 Confirmed that Chaco, Fernand, and Franz have no relevant scenes that require half-bust portraits.
 *   2022-10-30: Updated half-bust portraits from Akatsuki characters to work properly.
 Added credit to Kyuuhachi for the tool necessary for said portraits.